 No, Super Bowl LVII — scheduled for February 12, 2023, in Glendale, Arizona — will be available on Fox.
 It’s that simple, and you’re welcome.
+And Fox is available anywhere and everywhere that you can get cable, satellite, or streaming TV.
+It’s a broadcast network.
+It’s all over the place.

 The good news about watching the Super Bowl is that it’s available pretty much everywhere.
 Legally.
 That’s true for streaming, just as it is for more terrestrial methods of watching the game.

 Your local Fox affiliate should be available on every live-streaming service in the U.S. And that means you’re effectively watching Super Bowl 2023 for free.
 (OK, yes, you’re paying for it as part of your monthly subscription.
 But the point is you’re not paying any extra for the Super Bowl.
-Therefore it’s free!)
-That includes YouTube TV, which is the most popular streaming service with more than 5 million subscribers.
+Therefore, it’s free!)
+That includes YouTube TV, which is the most popular streaming service, with more than 5 million subscribers.

 It’s also true for Sling TV, which remains the most affordable option at $35 a month for either its Sling Orange or Sling Blue track, or $55 .
 (You get different channels with each option.)